Buckhill/web-chroot-manager/README.md

 - Shell - Usually there is no reason to change this.
 - Extra binaries which will be installed under chroot.
 The binaries have to exists on the server.
 Full path has to be provided and they have to be separated with a space.

-To run, type: ./web-chroot-manager.sh wizard
+To run, type: web-chroot-manager.sh wizard

 ### 1.2 Wizard - Secondary Account